Uruguay v Brazil (1950 FIFA World Cup): Summary

-The game began as form predicted, with Brazil attacking against the Uruguayan defensive line for the majority of the first half.
+The game began as predicted, with Brazil attacking against the Uruguayan defensive line for the majority of the first half.
 Unlike Spain and Sweden, however, the Uruguayans managed to maintain their defence and the first half ended scoreless.
 Brazil scored the first goal of the match only two minutes after the interval, with São Paulo forward Friaça shooting low past goalkeeper Roque Máspoli.
 After the goal, Varela took the ball and disputed the validity of the goal to the referee, arguing that Friaça was offside.
 Varela drew out this argument, going so far as to demand that the referee listen to him through an interpreter.
-By the time the conversation ended, the crowd had calmed down, then Varela took the ball to the center of the field, and shouted to his team, "Now, it's time to win!"
+By the time the conversation ended, the crowd had calmed down.
+Then, Varela took the ball to the center of the field, and shouted to his team, "Now, it's time to win!"

 Uruguay managed to take control of the game.
 When faced with a capable Uruguayan attack, Brazil showed their frail defense, and Juan Alberto Schiaffino scored the equaliser in the 66th minute.
-Later, Alcides Ghiggia, running down the right side of the field, scored another goal, with a low shot that went just under goalkeeper Barbosa (who, having anticipated a cross from Ghiggia's position, dived a moment too late to stop the ball from rolling under him), with only 11 minutes remaining on the clock.
-The crowd was virtually silent after the second Uruguay goal until English referee George Reader signalled the end of the match with Uruguay winning 2–1.
+Later, Alcides Ghiggia, running down the right side of the field, scored another goal, with a low shot that went just under goalkeeper Moacir Barbosa (who, having anticipated a cross from Ghiggia's position, dived a moment too late to stop the ball from rolling under him), with only 11 minutes remaining on the clock.
+The crowd went virtually silent after the second Uruguayan goal until English referee George Reader signalled the end of the match, with the final score being 2–1 to Uruguay.